javaguru/nexus-backend/README.md

 And run Spring-boot (-XX:NativeMemoryTracking=summary for monitored Native Memory Tracking for ONNX Neural Network):

-`mvn spring-boot:run -P withTomcat -Dspring-boot.run.jvmArguments="-Dspring.profiles.active=withTomcat -Denvironment=development -XX:NativeMemoryTracking=summary"`
+`mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Denvironment=development -XX:NativeMemoryTracking=summary"`

-### 📡 The Configuration
+### 🚀 The Nexus-Backend Configuration

 By default, it uses `8082` port and the Servlet Context `/nexus-backend`.